top of page

 Kerry McInnes

-Born and bred in Moray, Kerry has a background in Scientific Research.
-Kerry is particularly passionate about everything local – the people, the places and the produce.
-She is a keen organic gardener and has a small herd of Tamworth pigs, a couple of goats, hens and ducks.
+Born and bred in Moray, Kerry is a research fellow on the Just Transition Project with UHI Moray.
+Kerry is particularly passionate about everything local – the people, the places and the produce and is a keen organic gardener.
 Kerry has experience in research, hospitality, event management, project management and community engagement.